danaikorre/dsmanufacturing.github.io/index.md

 * storytelling and communication, as well as
 * tools for data visualisation (e.g., Tableau, Rawgraphs, D3.js).

+You can bring and work on your own project (we can sign non-disclosure agreements) or work on class examples.

 ## Course Summary

 This course teaches general knowledge about theory, application, design, and evaluation of visualisations.
 The goal of the course is to enable participants to understand the potential of visualisation for exploration, analysis, and communication.

 The course targets professionals working in finance, the sport industry, the creative industry, in journalism, education and in the public sector.
 It will enable them to describe a visualisation problem, to explore the data using data visualisation, to discuss and design appropriate visualisation concepts, and to implement and critically reflect on them.

 The course is designed for an interdisciplinary audience, targeting participants with a background in design, data analysis, and other areas.
 Participants can chose from a variety of [topics](./content.html) during the course; some topics are manadatory others can be chosen from.

 General __programming skills are not required__ but those with a good understanding of JavaScript or python can learn how to use visualisation libraries such as D3.js, [https://d3js.org](https://d3js.org).
 The final assessment will require participants to work on an open visualisation project of their choice, which can, e.g., include their own data.
-The end goal will be to produce one of the following: an
+The end goal could be, e.g., of the following: an
 * an infographic,
 * an interactive visualisation (e.g., using d3.js) or
 * a [data comic](http://datacomics.net).